Platform Economic Architecture (PEA).

 -

-Simplify complex environments
+Simplify complex operational environments

 -